collapsed-stacks/startups/questions/8742/how-do-i-determine-a-growth-industry.md

 - tagged: `growth`, `market-research`
 - score: 4

-<p>I recently got some excellent business advice from a startup up meet up group in Leicester and I was encouraged to look at the growth rate of the industry that I wished to enter. </p>
+I recently got some excellent business advice from a startup up meet up group in Leicester and I was encouraged to look at the growth rate of the industry that I wished to enter.

-<p>Clearly if you have a passion for something and believe you can turn it into a business it helps a lot to push things forward but it helps a lot if you can balance this with an industry with plenty of growth potential. </p>
+Clearly if you have a passion for something and believe you can turn it into a business it helps a lot to push things forward but it helps a lot if you can balance this with an industry with plenty of growth potential.

-<p>Methods I was thinking of: Google Trends, top new companies lists, fast growing companies in the stock market, future trend prediction methods.</p>
+Methods I was thinking of: Google Trends, top new companies lists, fast growing companies in the stock market, future trend prediction methods.

-<p>What other methods are there for research growth industries? </p>
+What other methods are there for research growth industries?

-<p>I'm looking for specific growth trends before the curve rather than already well established companies.
-E.g. emerging trends.</p>
+I'm looking for specific growth trends before the curve rather than already well established companies.
+E.g. emerging trends.

 ## Answer 11416